 Wade Taylor is an early career artist from Perth, Western Australia.
-He completed a Bachelor in Fine Arts at the University of Western Australia in 2012.
-While working primarily with paint his practise often extends to include investigations into sculpture and ceramics.
-With a bold painterly style, most works explore issues surrounding Australian identity and landscape.
+He completed a Bachelor in Fine Arts at the University of Western Australia.
+While working primarily with paint his practice often extends to include investigations into sculpture and ceramics.
+Most works explore issues surrounding Australian identity and landscape.
 These issues feed common themes including notions of suburbia, nostalgia, the everyday, and cultural artefacts.

 Selected Exhibition Record

 Hearsay, Wanneroo Cultural Centre Gallery, group museum show

 Looking Now Anyone Here, Paper Mountain, with Ben Bannan and Brent Harrison